wlicb/UserInteractionTracker/README.md

 Click on Load unpacked.
 Select the `dist`folder containing the extension's files.
 3. Configure Download Settings:Go to Chrome settings and disable Ask where to save each file before downloading to allow the extension to save data files automatically.
+4. Set User ID: Click on the extension icon and set a user ID.
+The user ID will be recorded in the session info.
+5. Perform Actions: Perform actions on the Amazon web page.
+The extension will record the actions and save the data.
+6. Download Data: Click on the extension icon to download the recorded data.

 ## Known Issues
+currently none?

 ## For Developers